Mitesh-Saste/nodejs-devops-pipeline/REPORT.md

 ## Final Notes

 This project demonstrates a complete end-to-end DevOps pipeline from coding to deployment.
-It is modular, automated, and production-ready for scalable teams
+It is modular, automated, and production-ready for scalable teams.

 ---